tabbeber/tom60pcb/README.md

 As a chip this PCB uses the same [Holyiot 18010](https://www.aliexpress.com/item/32868002366.html) chip that the isometria75 does.
 This chip comes without a bootloader, and thus need to be programmed before use.

+Currently the PCB uses a forced tsangan layout for the bottom row, while the rest should be fairly universal; support for split backspace, iso and ansi.

 # Current progress

 Currently the project requires some more work with it's footprints, but it's almost ready to order for a prototype.
 No parts are currently ordered for the future prototype.

+# To-do
+- [ ] Order PCB prototype
+- [ ] Order Battery, MCU, and Programmer for the MCU
+- [ ] Probable fixes
+- [ ] Write and configure firmware

 # Future advancements?